jaideng123/peerteacherview/README.md

 The heroku console contains the the keys for parsehub in the config vars setting

 Heroku will also trigger a daily run of update.js which will trigger a new parsehub crawl
+### How the project works when deployed
+The front-end will be built with the postinstall command in package.json and then the server will serve the files from the dist folder

 ## Parsehub
 Parsehub is what crawls the peer teacher webpage and gets all the data that this app uses